1. What is Baylor Law's LSAT code?

 2. Are there apartments close to campus?

-Yes, there a number of housing options close to campus.
-You will receive information on housing options further in the admissions process.
+Yes.
+There a number of housing options close to campus.
+You will receive information on housing options further on in the admission process.

 3. Where can I park on campus?

 Students may purchase parking permits for the parking lot directly in front of the law school.
 Students may also park at McLane Stadium, directly behind the law school, and walk across a bridge to the law school.